-- r i) r There are no balance outstanding on account of any transaction with companies struck off under Section 248 of the Companies Act, 2013 or Section - (ii) "The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income Cduring the year in the tax assessments under the Income Tax Act, 1961. - iii) C The Company do not have any capital-work-in progress or intangible assets under development, whose completion is overdue or has exceeded its iv) ( The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (intermediaries) with the y understanding that the intermediary shall:

-(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate

-(b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.
+- There are no balance outstanding on account of any transaction with companies struck off under Section 248 of the Companies Act, 2013 or Section < 560 of Companies Act, 1956. - (ii) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961. - iii) ( The Company do not have any capital-work-in progress or intangible assets under development, whose completion is overdue or has exceeded its content compared to its original plan. - iv) ( The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (intermediaries) with the y understanding that the intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.